FALLOUT ⭐⭐⭐⭐⭐| The Four ♐Horsemen of the Apocalypse

 Norm is the Scorpio Detective trope in many ways.
 He wants to dig deeper.
 He can’t leave well enough alone.

 Norm didn’t get his name on the screen as an introduction.
 His face isn’t on the poster.
 He is the underground hero, so to speak.
 (See what I did there?)
 This is my only quibble.
 In S1E8, when he was standing in Vault 31, realizing what was happening, that’s when we should have seen “NORM” fill the screen.
+It made me wonder how long he will live.

 Chaos Agent?